briggySmalls/dont-freak-out/pages/hire.md

 teaser: "Get in touch."
 permalink: "/hire/"
 ---
-If you are looking for a band that will get your party swinging then contact us by email stating your requirements.
+If you are looking for a band that will get your party swinging then send an email to <a href="mailto:info@dontfreakout.co.uk">info@dontfreakout.co.uk</a> stating your requirements.